wernerfred/docker-mailserver/docs/content/config/security/ssl.md

 # config/ssl/demoCA/cacert.pem (certificate authority)
 ```

+!!! note
-Note that the certificate will be generate for the container `fqdn`, that is passed as `-h` argument.
+    The certificate will be generate for the container `fqdn`, that is passed as `-h` argument.

     Check the following page for more information regarding [postfix and SSL/TLS configuration](http://www.mad-hacking.net/documentation/linux/applications/mail/using-ssl-tls-postfix-courier.xml).

 To use the certificate: